Effective Email Marketing Strategies and Tips for Successful Campaigns

 1. Identify your goals

-Before anything else, clearly define the goals and work out the metrics that you’ll use to determine the success or failure of your tasks.
-Every next move depends on the goals because if emails are sent without a clear purpose and system, they are unlikely to bring any significant result.
+Before anything else, clearly define the goals and work out the metrics that you’ll use to determine the success or failure of each step.
+Every next move depends on the goals because if you send emails without a clear purpose and system, they are unlikely to bring any significant result.

-The set of metrics to keep an eye on depends on the specifics of your project, but it’s important that the metrics are specific, measurable, and few in number.
+The set of goals depends on the specifics of your project, but it’s important that these goals are specific, measurable, and few in number.
 They might look like this:

 Take your list of goals and adjust your actions accordingly.
-For example, if you want to increase the number of subscribers, concentrate on the numbers of delivered and opened emails (though after last year’s iOS update, you need to take the open rate with a pinch of salt).
+For example, if you want to increase the number of subscribers, concentrate on the numbers of delivered and opened emails (though after the 2021 iOS update, you need to take the open rate with a pinch of salt).
 If you want to increase sales, analyze the visitors to your website and their behavior and transactions.

 Ideally, you should have clearly stated goals in the form of “increase sales by 30% in 6 months.”
 For benchmarks, use the numbers from your current mailings (if you have any), competitor data, average market benchmarks.